Authentication and Authorization

 One of the redirect URI values listed for this project in the developer portal dashboard

 Required.
 Determines where the response is sent.
 The value of this parameter must exactly match one of the values listed for this app in the app settings.
-This includes the https scheme, the same case
+This includes the scheme, host, path, case, and any trailing slash

 scope

 These are the set of permissions that the application requests.
-Multiple scopes can be passed in a single request seperated by whitespace
+Multiple scopes can be passed in a single request separated by whitespace

 Required.
 Identifies the CORE API access that your application is requesting.
 The values passed in this parameter inform the consent screen that is shown to the user.